-The extremist armed group the Islamic State of Iraq and the Levant has committed genocide, war crimes and crimes against humanity in Iraq.
-As they confront the Islamic State of Iraq and the Levant, some Iraqi Security Forces, Kurdish Peshmerga and Shia militias are also committing human rights abuses.
+The extremist armed group the Islamic State of Iraq and the Levant (ISIL) has committed genocide, war crimes and crimes against humanity in Iraq.
+As they confront ISIL, some Iraqi Security Forces, Kurdish Peshmerga and Shia militias are also committing possible war crimes.

-Since the start of the Mosul offensive, the UN has received credible reports of ISIL perpetrating mass killings and forced displacement of civilians.
-ISIL has also used civilians as human shields throughout the Mosul offensive.
-According to the UN Office of the High Commissioner for Human Rights (OHCHR), on 20 March ISIL militants allegedly forced 38 families to leave their homes in the Bab al-Beth neighborhood as the ISF began operations in the area, and used them to shield their fighters as they relocated to west Mosul.
+Since the start of the Mosul offensive, the UN has received credible reports of ISIL perpetrating mass killings and forcibly displacing civilians.
+ISIL has also used civilians as human shields.
+According to the Office of the UN High Commissioner for Human Rights (OHCHR), on 20 March ISIL militants allegedly forced 38 families to leave their homes in the Bab al-Beth neighborhood and used them to shield their fighters as they relocated to western Mosul.

-ISIL continues to systematically attack and persecute vulnerable ethnic and religious minority communities, including Christians, Shabak, Yazidis and Turkmen, causing their mass displacement.
+ISIL continues to systematically attack and persecute vulnerable ethnic and religious minorities, including Christians, Shabak, Yazidis and Turkmen, causing their mass displacement.
 UNAMI and OHCHR have reported that ISIL's violations, "may amount to war crimes, crimes against humanity and possibly genocide."
 The Commission of Inquiry on Syria has also reported that ISIL "has committed the crime of genocide as well as multiple crimes against humanity and war crimes against the Yazidis" in Iraq.
-More than 3,500 women and children, mainly Yazidi, remain enslaved by ISIL.
+On 30 April OCHA reported that 36 Yazidi were rescued from slavery, having been held captive by ISIL for nearly three years.
+It is estimated that up to 1,500 Yazidi women and girls remain enslaved by ISIL.

 ISIL also routinely targets civilians from the majority Shia population in sectarian attacks.
 On 20 March at least 20 people were killed in a bombing that targeted the largely Shia neighborhood of Amil in Baghdad.